henroFall/zabbix-rpi/README.md

 # ZABBIX-RPI

 This repository contains a Zabbix template and setup script to monitor Raspberry Pi devices.

+I know I need to reformat this and submit it to the community, I will...
+But I just got this done and wanted to store it, and maybe someone will find it useful in the meantime.
+I do.
+I have a raspi in the garage running a display, it cooks!
+I also have one in a closet that gets into a computing backlog sometimes and heats up...
+So I enjoy my fruits here, maybe you will, too!

 The template collects the following metrics:

 - CPU Temperature
 - CPU Throttling and Capping Status